Female Genital Mutilation (FGM) in

 number of nerve endings, and generates feelings of sexual arousal when stimulated.

-Parents in those cultures where FGM is common often feel that it is the only
+Many parents in those cultures where FGM is common often feel that it is the only

 way to guarantee that their girl children will remain "pure" until marriage.